iotaledger/documentation-platform/README.md

 npm install
 ```

-You will then need to add the content from the `https://github.com/iotaledger/documentation-markdown.git` repository to the `/docs` folder.
+You will then need to add the content from the [https://github.com/iotaledger/documentation-markdown.git](https://github.com/iotaledger/documentation-markdown.git) repository to the `/docs` folder.

-Once you have the content in the `docs` folder you need to index all the documents, you can do this by running:
+Once you have the content in the `/docs` folder you need to index all the documents, you can do this by running:

 ```shell
 npm run build-index